DHBW-TINF24F/Team6-BaSyx-DPP-API/PROJECT/SAS/TIN24F_SAS_Team_6_0v1_2.md

 The backend acts as the sole integration and transformation point to ensure a consistent interpretation of data.
 No data modification or persistence occurs beyond runtime transformation for display or API output.

+<br><br>

+## 6. Technical Concept

+…

 <br>

-### 5.3.
+### 6.1.
 DPP API Specification

-The [DIN EN 18222 (Draft)]() specifies the necessary API-endpoints to enhance the searchability of DPPs and to support interactions throughout the lifecycle of a product's DPP. &mdash; It divides the DPP endpoints into 3 methods:
+The [DIN EN 18222 (Draft)](./files/DIN_EN_18222_Draft.pdf) specifies the necessary API-endpoints to enhance the searchability of DPPs and to support interactions throughout the lifecycle of a product's DPP. &mdash; It divides the DPP endpoints into 3 methods:

 - **Life Cycle API (Main Methods):** Includes the main GET, POST, PATCH and DELETE functionalities
 - **Registry API for Register:** Covers access to external methods of the EC Registry, in order to register a new DPP at the registry of the EC